- ESPN+ is the new home of UFC PPV events

 In March, the UFC announced that ESPN+ would become the new, exclusive home of all UFC pay-per-view (PPV) events in the United States and that the promotion would immediately move on from traditional distribution methods for consumers.

-The transition was incredibly fast and was completed in time for UFC 236 on April 13.
+The incredibly quick transition was completed in time for UFC 236 on April 13.
 The event, headlined by Max Holloway and Dustin Poirier, was the first-ever UFC PPV that would be exclusively available to consumers via the ESPN+ streaming service.
 Fans now require an ESPN+ subscription if they wish to order and watch any UFC PPV event going forward.

 What does that mean for you as a consumer?
 Let’s break it down now.

 If you don’t have an existing ESPN+ subscription you must purchase UFC PPV events via the ESPN+ PPV page on desktop or mobile.

 ESPN+ is running a limited-time promotion that enables you to order the upcoming UFC PPV and also receive a one-year subscription to ESPN+ for a heavily discounted total price of $84.99.

 A standard one-year subscription to ESPN+ costs $49.99 and UFC PPV’s are available for $64.99 for existing subscribers.
 The bundle represents a potential saving of $29.99.

 If you have an existing ESPN+ subscription, you’re now able to purchase and watch upcoming UFC PPV events for the standard cost of $64.99.

 You can also purchase UFC PPV’s via your desktop computer or ESPN app by clicking on the UFC PPV event in the ESPN+ tab.